 The Geospatial Semester

 One way to teach high school students spatial reasoning and help them retain those skills is to add GIS coursework to the curriculum.
 Broadly speaking, spatial reasoning covers all thinking that has a spatial component.
 This includes geospatial reasoning, which is geographic in nature.
 Spatial analytics methodologies often include the examination of physical features such as the respective size, shape, and position of the objects or sites being studied and how they interact with nearby elements in their environment.

 To help introduce students to spatial reasoning, Kolvoord in 2005 cofounded the Geospatial Semester (GSS) with his colleague Kathryn Keranen, an adjunct professor at JMU.
-Kolvoord and Keranen also are coauthors of several Esri Press books including Making Spatial Decisions Using ArcGIS Pro: A Workbook.
+Kolvoord and Keranen also are coauthors of several Esri Press books.

 The GSS program offers high school juniors and seniors the opportunity to take GIS classes at their own schools while earning university credit at JMU.
 The program started at 4 high schools in Virginia but has expanded to include 30 high schools in Virginia, Oregon, and Illinois.

 “We wanted to develop an educational program that exposed students to more problem-based learning through projects that require collaboration, and the use of GIS in their coursework was a good fit,” said Kolvoord.
 More than 4,000 students have participated in GSS thus far.
 Past student projects have explored a variety of issues related to the environment, renewable energy, wildlife, transportation, and public safety.